Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

 \end{enumerate}

-While the above observations indicate (a) a rare site for the strong r~process, a requirement matched by all three candidates mentioned above, (b) the observations related to the overall evolution of heavy r-process elements in comparision to Fe, and especially its large scatter at low metallicities, require inhomogeneous \textsc{galactic evolution} simulations, which can reproduce this behavior and might actually point to favored sites:
+The above observations indicate rare events for the strong r-process, a requirement which is matched by all three candidate sites.
+Moreover, the observations related to the overall evolution of heavy r-process elements in comparison to Fe, and especially its large scatter at low metallicities, require inhomogeneous \textsc{galactic evolution} simulations, which can reproduce this behavior and might actually point to favored sites:

 \begin{enumerate}